marcoaquijedev/camionoppa/README.md

-- 👋 Hi, I’m @camionoppa.
+- 👋 Hi, I’m @marcoaquijedev.
 I'm from Perú and I just started this journey.
 - 👀 I’m interested in coding and 3D animations.
 - 🌱 I’m currently learning javascript, html, css.
 Maybe in the future I can learn another languages.
 - 💞️ I’m looking to collaborate on whatever I can.
 I'm really excited to learn and help other people.